iSchomer/Dualfoil_Storage_Device/user_guide.md

 ####Solver Equations

-These are the 6 (sometimes 7) equations that the program solves in order to initialize and update its functional variables

 * In equation dealing with material balance in solid insertion metal, 5.1 allows for multiple sizes of variable solid-phase diffusion coefficient (5.2 allows only one)
-* 5.2 Equation 3 (Butler-volmer kinetics) has large blocks of code for pore-wall fluxes that 5.1 lacks
+* 5.2's Butler-volmer kinetics has large blocks of code for pore-wall fluxes that 5.1 lacks